On efforts to decouple early universe cosmology and quantum gravity phenomenology: Introduction

-Regardless of the quietism fostered \emph{within} inflationary cosmology, critics of inflation have consistently challenged the quietism from \emph{without}.
-As was initially pushed in \citep{martin2001trans}, in the context of singular quantum cosmology, empirically viable models of inflation would seem to suffer a trans-Planckian problem, so that claims about an inflationary epoch would commit one to claims about UV quantum gravity in the underlying quantum cosmos at the onset of inflation as well.
-In recent years, this framing has given way to a `trans-Planckian censorship' conjecture \citep{bedroya2019trans,bedroya2020trans}: effective field theories that showcase a trans-Planckian problem in cosmology, like many of the empirically viable models of inflation, are conjectured to violate underlying principles of UV quantum gravity.
+In recent years, framing in terms of a trans-Planckian problem has given way to a `trans-Planckian censorship' conjecture \citep{bedroya2019trans,bedroya2020trans}, in light of recent trends in the swampland literature in string theory \citep{palti2019swampland,agrawal2018cosmological,montero2021cobordism,van2022lectures}.
+Namely, with the onset of inflation, UV quantum gravity would grow too loud, and hence be physically unreasonable: effective field theories that showcase a trans-Planckian problem in cosmology, like many of the empirically viable models of inflation, are thereby conjectured to violate underlying principles of UV quantum gravity.
 In this respect, empirically successful models of inflation, \emph{and only those which are explicitly shown to be UV quantum gravity compatible}, amount to positive examples of quantum gravity phenomenology in a singular (and inflating) early universe.\footnote{See, e.g., the reasoning on display in \citep{kamali2020warm,bastero2021towards}.
-For philosophical discussion on the underlying logic of trans-Planckian censorship, see \citep{schneider2021trans,schneider2022strictly}.}
+For philosophical discussion on the underlying logic of trans-Planckian censorship, including its relationship to the swampland familiar in string theory, see \citep{schneider2021trans,schneider2022strictly}.}

 Proponents of trans-Planckian censorship have primarily taken this state of affairs to motivate work on alternative early universe scenarios.
-(One of the two initial papers on trans-Planckian censorship was in fact dedicated to this subject \citep{bedroya2020trans}.)
-Unsurprisingly, many of these alternative early universe scenarios directly implicate proposed idiosyncratic features of UV quantum gravity in explanations of downstream cosmic structure formation.
+(Though that is not to say, in all cases, that the alternative scenarios are immediately known to fare better; failures of trans-Planckian censorship are usually documented in terms of consequences of the theory of cosmological perturbations given mean inflationary expansion, while it is the latter given that is considered variable across the different scenarios.)
+One of the two initial papers on trans-Planckian censorship was dedicated to this subject, mentioning specifically as alternatives: string gas cosmology, a `Pre-Big Bang' model that exploits a scale factor duality in stringy cosmology analogous to T-duality, and Ekpyrotic scenarios \citep{bedroya2020trans}.
+Unsurprisingly, these alternative early universe scenarios directly implicate proposed idiosyncratic features of UV quantum gravity in explanations of downstream cosmic structure formation.
 So one can understand interest in trans-Planckian censorship as all around renewing the prospects of early universe quantum gravity phenomenology.